Bobby Humphrey

 Bobby Gene Humphrey (born October 11, 1966) is an American former professional football player who was a running back for the Denver Broncos and Miami Dolphins in the National Football League (NFL).
-He played college football at the University of Alabama.
+He played college football for the Alabama Crimson Tide, twice earning All-American honors.

 College career

 Humphrey played from 1985 to 1988 for the Crimson Tide.
 During his freshman year, he would share the backfield with Gene Jelks and Kerry Goode.
 He would rush for 502 yards, on 99 carries, and 4 touchdowns.
 During his sophomore year, he led the Crimson Tide in rushing with 1,471 yards and scored 15 touchdowns.
 The season ended on Christmas Day in the Sun Bowl against the Washington Huskies.
-Humphrey scored three touchdowns, and the Tide finished with a 10-3 record.
+Humphrey scored three touchdowns, and the Tide finished with a 10–3 record.
 He was named to an All-American team.
 In 1987, Bobby Humphrey was once again the featured back for the Tide.
 Rushing for 1,255 yards on 238 carries, and 11 touchdowns.
 One of the highlights of his junior year, was a 220-yard rushing performance against Penn State.
 On Halloween night, against Mississippi State he would pass Johnny Musso as Alabama's all-time leading rusher.
 Alabama would finish the year in the 1988 Hall of Fame Bowl, where Humphrey would score two touchdowns in a losing effort.
 He was once again named to an All-American team, and finished tenth in the Heisman Trophy voting.
 During spring practice, he would break his left foot.
 He started his senior season against Temple, scoring a touchdown.
 But two weeks later, he would break his foot again ending his college career.
 He finished with 3,420 rushing yards and 33 touchdowns.
 At the end of his college career, no Alabama running back had more 200 yard rushing games, with four, and more 100 yard rushing games, with sixteen, than Bobby Humphrey.

 In his four seasons playing for the Crimson Tide, Humphrey rushed for 3,420 yards (a school record at the time), caught 60 passes for 523 yards, and scored 40 touchdowns.
 He made the College Football All-America Team in 1986 and 1987.
 In 1986, he set a school record with 1,471 rushing yards.
 In 1987, he was voted as UPI's offensive player of the year and finished 10th in the Heisman Trophy balloting.